From mountain to museum

 The pack in the Museum carries the embroidered insignia of the Hobart Waking Club.
 Founded at the end of the 1920s, the club continues today, more a Tasmanian institution than a group of friends out for a weekend in the mountains.

 Paddy Pallin was the most popular brand of pack at the time.
-They were made in Sydney by the company Paddy established in the 1930s.
+The packs were made in Sydney by the company Paddy established in the 1930s.
 The South Australian pack, Flinders Ranges, later became popular.
-It was another canvas, H-frame model.
+It was another canvas, H-frame model, yellow canvas.
 I never used one but I doubt its carrying comfort was any better than Paddy’s.
+From New Zealand came another pack of the type called the Mountain Mule.
+This was a large capacity pack, canvas, tough, the next thing to inderstuctable you could find, but no improvement in carrying comfort than others of the H-frame variety.
+It’s name aptly described how you would feel carrying it fully loaded.
+When something is an improvement over what came before, and when there is nothing new in sight, then you don’t know that there could be better ways to carry your load in the hills.
+That would come later in the decade with the internal frame pack.

 The A-frame, though, was the pack carried by the pioneers of bushwalking in Tasmania and it’s fitting that it has a place here, in the Museum.
 It is also fitting that the Museum commemorates an activity that has a long history on the island and that is linked to pioneers of the wild country like adventurer and explorer, Olegas Truchanas and landscape/wilderness photographer, Peter Dombrovskis.